 On November 10, 2022, Hurricane Nicole made landfall south of Vero Beach, Florida, as a category 1 hurricane.
-Actuarial estimates based on modeled losses for the RAP program indicate that RAP reimbursements will not be necessary for Hurricane Nicole.
+Actuarial estimates based on losses reported by RAP insurers indicate that RAP reimbursements will not be necessary for Hurricane Nicole.
+However, RAP insurers can request reimbursements through June 1, 2028, unless commuted earlier.